 Like the mythical bird of ancient myth, reconstituting itself from its own ashes, a phoenix company is one that reforms itself using the same premises, staff, equipment but less the old companies debts and financial obligations.

 The majority of companies in the UK that fail do so for legitimate and understandable reasons.
 In these cases, phoenixing allows them to hit reset on their venture and start on a level playing field with every chance of future success.
-There have been some effective examples of this happening.

 So why does phoenixing in business have such a bad name and why have the Insolvency Service and the Financial Conduct Authority (FCA) launched a working group to tackle the practice?